We take a look back at one of London's most famous casinos

 From bridge the club expanded into casino games, adding Chemin de Fer, Roulette and Blackjack, and gradually built up the reputation for exclusivity and high stakes play that it enjoys to this day.

-In 1971 the club was acquired by Genting, the Malaysian gaming giant that now owns a string of premium UK casinos.
-Under Genting's ownership the club has been extensively refurbished and now offers a gaming experience that is second to none in London.
+In 1971 the club was acquired by Genting, the Malaysian gaming giant that built out a string of premium UK casinos over the decades that followed.
+Under Genting's ownership Crockfords was extensively refurbished and, for most of the period, offered a gaming experience that was second to none in London.

-The decor is understated and elegant, the staff impeccably trained and the games are conducted with the kind of quiet efficiency that you'd expect from one of the world's leading casino operators.
-There's Roulette, Blackjack, Baccarat and Three Card Poker on offer, along with electronic Roulette terminals for those who prefer a faster pace.
+The decor was understated and elegant, the staff impeccably trained and the games conducted with the kind of quiet efficiency you'd expect from one of the world's leading casino operators.
+There was Roulette, Blackjack, Baccarat and Three Card Poker, with electronic Roulette terminals for those who preferred a faster pace.